ga-wdi-boston/js_angular_forms/README.md

       });
 ```

+## Lab

+Same as above but generate options types.

 ### Add min/max validations.

 This will add the ng-minlength and ng-maxlength attributes to the first and last name fields.